Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

-On this stage we should get the working solution.
-There's one last thing to fix.
-Currently, if not authenticated user runs `me` query, he gets `Cannot return null for non-nullable field Query.me` error.
-This is violation of GraphQL principles - if a query defines that it returns `User`, it can not return `null` instead.
-We have to prevent running the method entirely against not authenticated users.
-Here's the guard (`src/guards/auth.guard.ts`):
+At this stage we should get a working solution.
+There is one last thing to fix.
+Currently, when an unauthenticated user executes `me` query, he gets `Cannot return null for non-nullable field Query.me` error.
+This is a violation of GraphQL principles - if a query defines that it returns `User`, it cannot return `null` instead.
+We need to prevent the method from being executed against unauthenticated users.
+Here is the guard (`src/guards/auth.guard.ts`):

 ````typescript
 import { CanActivate, ExecutionContext, Injectable } from '@nestjs/common'